Susan Evenson and Jason Benias – Bison Transport

 Lavona Susinski, Shirley Kalyniuk – Ewanyshyn Family History

 Friesens just published our book that updated the Ewanyshyn Family History.
-We found the staff very knowledgeable and professional from concept to conclusion, flexible and innovative when presented a challenge.
+We found the staff very knowledgeable and professional from concept to conclusion, flexible and innovative when presented with a challenge.
 Friesens offers a vast array of paper quality, covers, and bindings.
 Our one disappointment was not knowing, far enough in advance, the number of pages we still had available to fill with photos, instead of having blank pages at the end of the book.
 Should the occasion arise, we would certainly go back to Friesens for other publications.

 Winnie Pitz – St. John’s Orthodox Church of Shell Valley